 I know it sounds simple enough and it’s going to be one of the first suggestions you’ll find in any article like this, but that’s for good reason.

-If you or I are going to stay focused on God, we have got to include the things of God in our daily lives!
+If you are going to stay focused on God, you must include the things of God in your daily life!

 Jesus said in John 15:4, “Abide in me.”
-He repeated that in 2 other ways in John 15:5-7 while also providing a stark warning and a vast promise:
+He repeated that in 2 different ways in that same teaching while also providing a stark warning and a vast promise:

-Staying focused on God requires abiding in Him.
+Another word for abide is to remain.
+Staying focused on God requires remaining in Him.
 I know your mornings are rushed, but if you create the discipline to spend the first minutes of your day reading the Word of God and talking to Him about the day ahead, you will have a greater focus on Him throughout the day.

 If you don’t know where to start, try reading John 15:1-11 each morning for a week.
 It won’t take long and the passage is crazy profound.

 Do you want to create and develop the habit of a prayerful life?
-1 Thessalonians 5:17 makes one simple yet bold command: “pray without ceasing.”
+The Apostle Paul makes a simple yet bold command in his first letter to the Thessalonians:

 When you see or hear a news report that bothers you, pray for the people and the situation.
-When you come across someone that annoys you or tries your patience, silently pray for them.
+If someone annoys you or tests your patience, silently pray for them.
 When you hear of someone facing some problem, large or small…pray for them.

 We had a friend that taught her children about staying focused on God by offering up a quick prayer every time they heard the sirens of a police car, ambulance or fire truck.

-God doesn’t need our eloquent, long-winded pious sounding discourses, laced with “thees, thous” and “almighties.”
+God doesn’t need your eloquent, long-winded pious sounding discourses, laced with “thees, thous” and “almighties.”
 He wants your heart, and often in prayer that sounds as simple as “God, help!“

-In the post 3 Ways to Having More Faith, I wrote that we have to keep a clear space between us and God.
+In the post 3 Ways to Having More Faith, you’ll learn that you have to keep a clear space between God and yourself.
 You can’t keep your eyes on what you can’t see, physically or spiritually.

-In Joshua 3:4, the people of Israel are commanded to keep a distance of 2,000 cubits between them and the ark of the covenant.
-That’s about a half of a mile and the purpose was so the people of Israel would always be able to see the ark in all types of terrain that they were traveling through.
+In Joshua 3:4, the people of Israel are commanded to keep a distance of 2,000 cubits between themselves and the ark of the covenant.
+That’s about a half a mile (.8 km) and the purpose was so the people would always be able to see the ark ahead wherever they traveled.

-In our spiritual lives, when we fill the spaces with all kinds of conveniences and distractions, it becomes very difficult and even impossible sometimes to see where the Lord is leading us.
+In your spiritual life, when you fill the spaces with all kinds of conveniences and distractions, it becomes very difficult and even impossible sometimes to see where the Lord is leading you.

-We can overcome this by limiting the distractions, the busyness and our own lack of discipline by making a conscious effort to keep our Lord in the number one spot in our lives.
+You can overcome this by limiting the distractions, the busyness and any lack of discipline by making a conscious effort to keep the Lord in the number one spot in your life.

 You’ve heard that verse.
 You’ve probably also heard the term mammon in place of money at the end of it.

-Though “mammon” was a word that primarily represented money and possessions, it was also used to refer to lusts of all types.
+Although “mammon” primarily represented money and possessions, it was also used to refer to all kinds of lust.

-If you’re serving God with your resources of time, energy, talents, and with your money, then staying focused on God will naturally follow.
+Serve God with all of your heart and mind.
+Include your resources like time, energy, talents, and even your money and staying focused on God will naturally follow.

 This could have been the first point in the list.

-If there is something, someone, some place or anything in your life that leads you away from God in any way, or that keeps you out of prayer, away from fellowship with other believers or distracts you from reading your Bible, you have one option: remove that thing from your life.
+If there is something, someone, some place, or anything in your life that leads you away from God in any way, or that keeps you out of prayer, away from fellowship with other believers, or that distracts you from reading your Bible, you have one option: remove that thing from your life.

 Running the Marathon

-Taking these 5 steps and making them daily habits will deepen your spiritual life and they will help when staying focused on God.
+Taking these 5 steps and making them daily habits will deepen your spiritual life, and they will help you to stay focused on God.